Summer + Water = Excitement Overload for Dogs

 Start With Obedience Away From Water

-- Practice solid recall, “down,” “place,” and “out” away from water
+Before introducing your dog to water:- Practice solid recall, “down,” “place,” and “out” away from water

 - Use calm reinforcement for stillness, not excitement